Skip to main content

 #

-• how to design a Rust CLI without turning main.rs into a monolith,
+• How to design a CLI in Rust without turning main.rs into a tangled mess of coupled spaghetti.

-• how to isolate domain, application, and infrastructure,
+• How to use Hexagonal Architecture to pragmatically isolate the domain, application, and infrastructure.

-Todo CLI in Rust without fluff - This article is part of a series.
+Todo CLI in Rust no fluff - This article is part of a series.

 Part 0: This Article